kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### blocking

-The blocking urgency indicates that the response prevents other responses from being used.
+The blocking urgency (value -1) indicates that the response prevents other responses from being used.

-Value of -1 is used to represent this urgency.

 For example, use of an external stylesheet can block a web browser from rendering the HTML.
 In such case, the stylesheet is given the blocking urgency.

 ### document

-The document urgency indicates that the response contains the document that is being processed.
+The document urgency (value 0) indicates that the response contains the document that is being processed.
 This urgency is also used for responses that deserve the same precedence as the contents of the document.

-Value of zero (0) is used to represent this urgency.

 For example, when a user using a web browser navigates to a different HTML document, the request for that HTML is given the document urgency.
 When that